kristiyanmaslarov/Audits/Contests/Superform.md

 ### [M-01]- Vaults write function return values could not reflect the real output

-Description: When the superform calls either deposit or redeem methods of the underlying vault, it uses the return value of those functions to fetch the amount of shares minted on deposit and the amount of assets withdrawn on redeem.
+When the superform calls either deposit or redeem methods of the underlying vault, it uses the return value of those functions to fetch the amount of shares minted on deposit and the amount of assets withdrawn on redeem.
 Some vaults could not reflect the reality in their return values(maybe they decided to return an empty value, or returns the shares value when redeeming, instead of the real assets might be less due to slippage of swaps in the withdraw process) and this would make the superform have an incorrect accounting of it's shares and superpositions, potentially accounting users' positions unfairly.

 #### Recommendation:
 Fetch the real output directly from the shares or assets balance, using balanceOf function for extra security.
 The contract could even require the return value to equal the real output for more sanity.